 World Tour 1984 • While Tina was the opening act for Lionel Richie’s North American concert tour, her new single What's Love Got To Do With It was released as the first single from her upcoming album Private Dancer.
-Because of the success of the single and the album, she continued touring on her own in North America, Europe, Australia and South East Asia till the end of 1984.
+Because of the success of the single and the album, she continued touring on her own in North America, Europe, Australia and South East Asia till the end of 1984, but she fulfilled also an previeous contract for some gigs at McDonalds restaurants and did some tv appearances to promote the album.
 This tour should not be confused with the Private Dancer Tour in 1985.
 Beside most songs from the Private Dancer album, she did also three songs from Ike & Tina as well as the two new songs „Let’s Pretend We’re Married“ from Prince and „Legs“ from ZZ Top.
-A complete concert is avaiable on the bootleg Chicago ’84, which was broadcasted on the radio from the Park West Music Theatre in Chicago on August 17, 1984.
+A complete concert is available on the bootleg Chicago ’84, which was broadcasted on the radio from the Park West Music Theatre in Chicago on August 17, 1984.

 July 18 - September 3: Headlining all over the U.S. and Canada (40 concerts) September 20 - October 20: Major concert tour and television in Europe and England November 15 - December 13: Australian concert tour, appearing in Sydney, Melbourne, Adelaide and the Gold Coast (36 concerts) December 15 - December 25: South East Asian concert tour, appearing in Hong Kong, Bangkok, Manila and Japan